eric-forte/memory-stats-template/README.md

 test_fxn()
 tr.print_diff()
 ```
-This can be use to places check points of memory usage in the code and automatically diff them.
-This can be useful to check for memory leaks.
-The above example simulates a memory leak by exploring the behavior of async functions when calling `sleep()`.
+This can be used to place checkpoints of memory usage in the code and automatically diff them.
+This can be useful to check for memory leaks among other purposes.
+The above example simulates a memory leak by exploiting the behavior of async functions when calling `sleep()`.

 ### Checking the memory size of objects using `ClassTracker()`
 ```py